-I learned that there’s a difference in the anxiety that keeps us stuck and fearful of change and anxiety that is in service of growth and becoming our true selves.
+It’s helpful to learn how to navigate fear and to know that there’s a difference between the fear that keeps us stuck and the fear that is in service of growth and becoming our true selves.

 A few years ago I experienced what can best be described as the dark night of the soul.
 It’s a spiritual process of radical change and transformation whereby we come home to our true selves.

 After we’ve experienced it as an individual, we are often called to undergo a similar process in our relationships (marriages).
 This past year my 30-plus-year marriage went through a similar dark night of the soul.

 It was challenging because we needed to shed outdated beliefs, conditioning, and identification with our roles to connect at a deeper level – the level of our hearts.